fccm/detri/README.txt

-This is Detri, a very simple calendar with command-line user interface.
+Detri is a simple program with a command-line user interface written in OCaml that displays a calendar into a console, and that can highlight important dates with colors.

 Detri is distributed under the terms of a restrictionless Zlib license, read the file "LICENSE.txt" for details.